MPoL-dev/MPoL/docs/ci-tutorials/loose-visibilities.md

 %run notebook_setup
 ```

-# Using the NUFFT to predict individual visibilities
+# Likelihood functions and model visibilities

 Typical interferometric datasets from ALMA may contain over 100,000 individual visibility measurements.
 As you saw in the [MPoL optimization introduction](optimization.md), the basic MPoL workflow is to perform a weighted average of these individual visibilities to the $u,v$ Fourier grid defined by a {class}`mpol.coordinates.GridCoords` object and calculate equivalent weights for those grid cells.
 This means that any forward-modeling application of MPoL need only carry the image model to the gridded Fourier plane, since likelihood evaluations can be done on a cell-to-cell basis.
 Depending on the dimensions of the Fourier grid, this can dramatically reduce the effective size of the dataset and speed up the computational time.